Owen-Clem/AI_Assisted_Research/README.md

 ## Features

-- **40 curated sources** across threat intelligence, offensive research, APT/malware analysis, web/cloud attack research, and CVE exploitation
+- **47 curated sources** across threat intelligence, offensive research, detection engineering, APT/malware analysis, web/cloud attack research, AI/LLM security, and CVE exploitation
-- **Cost-optimized AI usage:** cheap Haiku filters ~59% of articles before Sonnet is invoked (mileage may vary depending on user prompts)
+- **Cost-optimized AI usage:** cheap Haiku filters ~89% of articles before Sonnet is invoked (mileage may vary depending on user prompts)
 - **Structured extraction:** every ranked article includes a summary, tooling breakdown, threat actor tags, and CVE tags with inline NVD detail on click
+- **Multi-part series detection:** articles that are part of a "Part N" series (Arabic or Roman numerals) automatically link to every other part, with each part's score or filter status
 - **Search and filter:** full-text search across ranked articles with source, CVE, actor, and tool filters
 - **Mark as read:** select individual cards or bulk-archive the feed; reviewed articles collapse into a separate section
 - **Force-promote:** manually push a Low Priority article through the full summarization pipeline